cazabec/seneafood/README.md

 **How the mobile application works**

-- Download the seneafood mobile application <a id="raw-url" href="https://drive.google.com/file/d/19BtD-j8JvmJcCqWU8zAd_3Qgl-qSfmV1/view?usp=sharing">here</a>
+- Download the seneafood mobile application
 - Login into your account and choose the store you're visiting
 - Start to take pictures of the seneafood supermarket shelf
 - Input the quantities of each product on the shelf